QuipNetwork/ethereum-sdk/GOVERNANCE.md

 ## TL;DR

-The QuipFactory and QuipPaymaster are owned by a single classical address.
+The WalletFactory and QuipPaymaster are owned by a single classical address.
 That owner can vet implementations, set fees, deprecate impls, withdraw factory ETH balance, and — since the factory became UUPS-upgradeable — **replace the factory's implementation** — all in a single transaction, with no on-chain timelock or staged approval.
 Wallet user funds are **not** at risk from a compromised factory owner; the blast radius is implementation policy, fee economics, accumulated factory revenue, and (via upgrade) denial-of-service on factory-mediated wallet flows.

 The intended production posture is: factory owner is a multisig (Safe or equivalent), and eventually that multisig is itself replaced by a governance contract with a timelock.
 Both transitions happen via the existing `transferOwnership` flow on each contract.